-Teams will receive a specific briefing on the first night of the Challenge (March 20).
-Teams will then have until 12:00 noon on the following day to work on their presentations before submitting them to the judges.
-The first round of presentations will take place on March 21 and will be judged by Merck executives and industry experts.
-Four teams will be selected to compete in the Grand Business Challenge on Saturday, March 22; the final 4 teams will be announced at a dinner reception on Friday, March 21.
+Teams will receive a specific briefing on the first day of the Challenge (March 22).
+Teams will then have until 8:30AM on the following day to work on their presentations before submitting them to the judges.
+The first round of presentations will take place on March 23rd and will be judged by Merck executives and industry experts.
+Four teams will be selected to compete in the Grand Business Challenge that evening; the final 4 teams will be announced during lunch.
 We have designed this as a collaborative event to learn from and advance new ideas on an important global theme.
-The prize winners will be announced at the closing dinner reception on Saturday, March 22.
+The prize winners will be announced at the closing dinner reception.

 Please note that the schedule of events is subject to change.

 Those teams who are not selected for the final round will have the opportunity to compete for prize money in a Second Day Challenge.